-Consumers in Africa are taking a broader long-term view to health.
-They are increasingly looking for natural products and functional ingredients, and prioritising prevention over cure.
-This transition towards a more positive nutritional approach is creating challenges and opportunities for manufacturers - these implications were discussed and analysed during a recent Fi Africa webinar.
+Consumers in Africa are taking a broader long-term view of health.
+They are increasingly looking for natural products and functional ingredients and prioritising prevention over cure.
+This transition towards a positive nutritional approach is creating challenges and opportunities for manufacturers - these implications were discussed and analysed during a past Fi Africa webinar.

-Consumers around the world have become much more aware and concerned about what goes into their body.
-For many, the Covid-19 pandemic was the trigger for a re-evaluation of their diet and broader lifestyle, leading to more health conscious purchasing.
+Consumers worldwide have become much more aware and concerned about what goes into their bodies.
+For many, the Covid-19 pandemic triggered a re-evaluation of their diet and broader lifestyle, leading to more health-conscious purchasing.
 Mike Hughes, head of research and insight at FMCG Gurus, provided some insights during this webinar into how consumer behaviour in Africa is

 evolving, and what manufacturers need to do to tap into these trends.

-Consumers are looking at everything in moderation, and looking for ingredients that can deliver a health boost.
+Consumers are being more moderate, and looking for ingredients that can deliver a health boost.
 Research conducted by FMCG Gurus reveals that the number one health concern is boosting immune health, identified by 66 % of respondents as a priority.

 These health concerns fit within a meta-trend identified by Hughes – the prioritisation of prevention over cure.
 “Health goals have changed,” he said.
-“Consumers are focused on disease management, and are seeking out products with active ingredient and health claims even if they do not have symptoms.”
+“Consumers are focused on disease management, seeking out products with the active ingredient and health claims even if they do not have symptoms.”

-This is in part because food and drink products are more associated with being tasty and affordable, and being able to fit into daily diets.
+This is partly because food and drink products are more associated with being tasty and affordable and being able to fit into daily diets.
 “The nutrition supplement sector needs to do more to convince consumers about the safety and efficacy of their products,” notes Hughes.